 The security light should come on briefly as the engine is started.
 If it does not come on, have the vehicle serviced by your dealer.
 If the system is working normally, the indicator light turns off.

 If the light stays on and the engine does not start, there could be a problem with the theft-deterrent system.
-See Immobilizer Operation (Keyless Access) on page 2-27 or Immobilizer Operation (Key Access) on page 2-26.
+See Immobilizer Operation on page 2-21.

 High-Beam On Light